EtienneR/go-todolist/readme.md

 ## About

 With this minimalist todolist, you can post / delete a message.
-Built with the help of three library below :
+Built with the help of three library below:

 - Gin-Gonic (micro framework)
 - Gorp (ORM)
 - SQL Driver